encodingx/binary/README.md

 (e.g. `type RFC791InternetHeaderPrecedence uint8`)
 having the above underlying types are compatible.

+A word struct cannot be marshalled/unmarshalled by itself;
+it must be a field in a format struct, explained below.

 ##### Offset
 `<offset>` is an integer
 representing the number of places the bit field should be shifted left